MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-alerts-v0.md

 **`NotifyServiceOwners`** - **Subscription owners, contributors and readers**<br>
 `boolean`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
-Send an email notification to everyone who has access to this resource group.
+Sends an email notification to everyone who has access to the specified resource group.
 <!-- :::editable-content-end::: -->
 <br>